wise-introvert/imageboard/docs/engines/4chan.md

 	// Is "image limit" reached?
 	"imagelimit": 0,

+	// Is the thread closed?
+	"closed": 1,

+	// Is the thread archived?
+	"archived": 1,

+	// I'd assume `sticky: 1` would be here too in case of a "pinned" thread,
+	// though not confirmed on any real-world example.

+	// Does the thread use a custom (board-specific) "spoiler"
+	// image instead of the default one?
+	"custom_spoiler": 1,

 	// Total comments count in the thread,
 	// not including the "main" ("original") comment.
 	"replies": 195,